-The Risk Function is responsible for the design and implementation of the Risk Management Framework.
+The Risk Function is responsible for the design and implementation of the Risk Management Framework, and the design, implementation and independent validation of the IM.
 The Risk Function reports to the Company's Board on material risks, together with any other specific areas of risk requested by the Board, and assists the Board and management in the effective operation of the Risk Management Framework including, amongst other things, the provision of specialist analysis and quality reviews, an aggregated view of the risk profile, and an assessment of the key risks associated with the business's strategy, major projects, strategic investments and other key decisions.